 Citation management tools allow you to download, organize, and share references.
-Some have greater capabilities that allow you to attach PDFs or work with your word processing system to format papers properly, including formatting bibliographies in multiple styles.
+Some have greater capabilities that allow you to attach PDFs or work with your word processing system and google doc to format papers properly, including formatting bibliographies in multiple styles.
 Below are a selection of subscription-based and free citation management tools.

 Paperpile is a web-based reference citation management system, with emphasis on integration with Google apps.

 ~Select the Start Free Trial option.
 You will need to login with your SJSU email address.

 ~Next, go to Settings > Account info and click on "Activate site license"

 ~Enter your SJSU email address, and then click the activation link you will receive via email.

 Endnote is an online bibliographic management tools often used in engineering and data sciences.
 You can create an account through SJSU Library’s subscription to Web of Science.
 This is a premium account that grants access to Web of Science and up to 1 million references.
 The online account works as a citation library.
 Software is available for your desktop and offers greater capabilities.
 See the EndNote libguide